SaraNageeb/meta-frontend/2- Programming with JavaScript/8- Arrays/3- Arrays forEach.md

 You can also practise reading this in English as following:

 We have an apps array and we iterate over it one by one.
-Now we can start thinking about a single item of that array, which is one app
+Now we can start thinking about a single item of that array, which is one app.

 <br>